Python Notes and Examples

 #=> <module 're' from '/usr/lib/python3.4/re.py'>

-import looks in sys.path for locations from which to load modules, the cwd being the first entry.
+During importing, import looks in sys.path for locations from which to load modules, with cwd being the first entry.

 Within a module that has been imported, the global __name__ variable is that module’s name (a string), including the package (if any) it resides in.
 In the main script being run, __name__ equals “__main__”.